 Virtual gender reveals

 Coordinate with the parents-to-be to handle the planning of their gender reveal.
 This one will be much simpler to coordinate, since it’s a surprise for guests!
-Just choose a fun Paperless Post invite, then include the link to the virtual meeting place.
+Just choose a fun Paperless Post gender reveal invite, then include the link to the virtual meeting place.

 Ready to kick off your own Zoom baby shower?
 Browse our selection of virtual baby shower invitations.
 Looking for more theme suggestions?
 We love woodland baby shower invitations and elephant baby shower invitations.